williamdodds/williamdodds/README.md

 - 👋 Hi, I’m @williamdodds
 - 👀 I’m interested in DevOps, SRE, Programming, Cloud,
 - 🌱 I’m currently learning ...
-GO, Python, GCP
+GO, Python
 - 💞️ I’m looking to collaborate on GO / Python projects
 - 📫 How to reach me ... here is fine